 …to my “Wow” Spinach & Chili Soup…

-At the end, our (and this is Tracy’s description) “impossibly young, very personable” manager stopped by to see how we liked our dinner.
+In the end, our (and this is Tracy’s description) “impossibly young, very personable” manager stopped by to see how we liked our dinner.
 We had a really nice conversation with her, including where she was from.
 “I’m from the St. Andrews area, the most scenic part of Scotland.”
-Obviously both the waitress and manager had lots of local pride, and we would visit both areas on this trip.
+Obviously, both the waitress and manager had lots of local pride, and we would visit both areas on this trip.

 Running on fumes by now (about 10 p.m.), we walked outside and experienced Edinburgh’s golden hour.

 We had already ordered our breakfast for the following morning before we departed for dinner, and it had to be a hearty one because we had a busy (what else is new) day planned.
-In the morning, we’d head back to the Royal Mile, checking out the castle, some churches, some museums, a Close or two, some whisky and a visit to the unique, new Parliament building.
+In the morning, we’d head back to the Royal Mile, checking out the castle, some churches, some museums, a Close or two, some whiskey and a visit to the unique, new Parliament building.
 We’d also check out a graveyard and a tavern dedicated to a dead dog that had probably the funniest hostess we’ve ever encountered anywhere.
 Tracy and Mary even had time to get some shopping in before we dined at a fantastic little French restaurant.
 There would be, however, one major site on our day’s agenda that would go unseen thanks to those darned Royals.